jatkinson1000/rse-skills-workshop/JOSE_paper/paper.md

 - Naming principles for readable, re-useable code,
 - Linting and static analysis of code,
 - Writing docstrings and comments, and
-- Other general principles including magic numbers, avoiding hardcoded values, etc.
+- Other general principles including magic numbers, avoiding hard-coded values, etc.

 This makes it easy to remove sections to tailor the course, or for additional topics to be added in future.